 Croup is an infection of the upper airway and is usually viral in origin.
 The term “croup” comes from an old English term meaning “to cry hoarsely”.
 Typical features include a barking cough and an abnomal noise that sounds a little like a wheeze on breathing in.

-Croup specifically refers to the inspiratory noise (when you breathe in) and typical “barking cough” that occurrs after a common viral infection affecting the upper airway.
+Croup specifically refers to the inspiratory noise (when you breathe in) and a typical “barking cough” that occurrs after a common viral infection affecting the upper airway.
 Sometimes there are rarer causes for this condition including allergic reactions but these can usually be relatively easily identified following an assessment by a healthcare professional.

 The following video demonstrates the typical cough and increased work of breathing experienced with croup.